Variant3d/mobilenerf-viewer-launch/README.md

 # MobileNeRF AR/VR viewer for WebXR

 > This project is heavily based on https://github.com/mrxz/mobilenerf-viewer-webxr by Fern Solutions.
 It adds cross-platform immersive AR support (via Variant Launch on iOS), and attempts to reduce some of the memory pressure on load by using draco-compressed mesh assets.
+It was created to extend the WebXR support to handheld Android and iOS devices.

 Below is the original README: